Paul and Empire – Romans 13:1-7

 The Wretched Man

-There are problems with thinking that the “Wretched Man” is Paul’s pre-Christian experience based recent studies of Judaism by E. P. Sanders and others.
+There are problems with thinking that the “Wretched Man” is Paul’s pre-Christian experience based on recent studies of Judaism by E. P. Sanders and others.
 This “New Perspective on Paul” argues that Judaism was not a “works for salvation” religion and that “rabbi Saul” would not obsessed about his lack of perfection in following the Law.
-I suppose it is possible that Paul was a particularly obsessive follower of the Law, but it is also popular scholarship reads Luther’s own struggle into the passage.
+I suppose it is possible that Paul was a particularly obsessive follower of the Law, but it is also popular scholarship that reads Luther’s own struggle into the passage.

 The sin of complacency is far more dangerous than we might think.